johnohhh1/OpenScreenRecorder/README.md

 ## Features

-- Native Windows screen capture using Windows.Graphics.Capture
-- Direct3D 11 hardware acceleration
+- Record any display or window to MP4 (H.264) with hardware encoding
+- System audio + microphone capture with click highlight overlay
+- Automatic MP4 output to `Videos/OpenScreenRecorder`
+- Simple UI: Pick source, Record, Stop
-- Built with .NET 8 and WPF
+- Built with .NET 9, WPF, and Media Foundation (via ScreenRecorderLib)
-- Clean, simple interface
 - No data collection, no subscriptions, no BS

 ## Requirements

 - Windows 10/11
-- .NET 8.0 Runtime
+- .NET 9 SDK (or runtime) installed
 - DirectX 11 compatible GPU

 ## Building